Skip to content

 This document specifies how the Spawnfile compiler emits container artifacts alongside runtime-specific config and workspace files.

 The goal is simple: spawnfile compile should produce output that can be built and run with docker build and docker run, giving developers and operators a way to verify that compiled output actually works against the real runtime.
+STATUS.md defines the read-only status layer over detached Docker deployments created from these artifacts.

 One compile = one container.